5th Avenue (candy)

 The 5th Avenue is a candy bar introduced in 1936, consisting of peanut butter crunch layers enrobed in chocolate.
-It is produced and marketed by The Hershey Company.
+It is currently produced and marketed by The Hershey Company.

 The bar is similar to the Clark Bar which was first produced in Pittsburgh in 1917 by the D.L.
 Clark Company, now produced by the Boyer Candy Company of Altoona, Pennsylvania.

 It is also similar in composition to the Butterfinger candy bar, first developed and manufactured by Curtiss Candy Company, later manufactured by successors including Nestlé and Ferrara.

 History

 The candy bar was introduced in 1936 by Luden's, at the time a subsidiary of Food Industries of Philadelphia.
-The name was an attempt to associate the candy with fashionable 5th Avenue in New York City.
+In 1936, Luden’s Inc. (of cough drop fame) introduced 5TH AVENUE Candy Bars, named after the main street in Reading, Pennsylvania where the company was located.

 Hershey Foods Corporation acquired Luden's brands from the Dietrich Corporation, a successor to Food Industries of Philadelphia, in 1986.
 Despite not being advertised since 1993, the candy bar is still available in many smaller retailers.

+The original candy bar was topped with almonds, but these were removed in the 1990s as a cost-saving measure.